HongyangGao/PixelTCN/README.md

 ## Introduction

-Pixel deconvolutional layer (PixelDCL) is an more effective way to realize up-sampling operations than deconvolutional layer.
+Pixel deconvolutional layer (PixelDCL) is a more effective way to realize up-sampling operations than deconvolutional layer.

 Detailed information about PixelDCL is provided by [arXiv tech report] (https://arxiv.org/abs/1705.06820).